-Your internet service provider (ISP)
+Your internet service provider (ISP) connects

-connects you with the internet by way of a device generically known as a modem (modulator - demodulator).
+you to the internet by way of a device generically known as a modem (modulator - demodulator).
 This device bridges your home network with a cable, DSL, fiber-optic, or satellite connection to the internet.

 Your internet provider might also provide you with a second box called a wireless router (it has one or two small antennas on it).
-It is also possible that the modem and wireless router functions might be combined into a single box.
+The router broadcasts wi-fi to your devices at